bclehmann/ConfigurePowershell/README.md

 A command-line tool for creating a PowerShell profile

 ## Demonstration
-Before doing anything, run ConfigurePowershell.py, this will create a config file in the same directory as it.
+Before doing anything, run `ConfigurePowershell.py`, this will create a config file in the same directory as it.
 Edit the config file as appropriate.

 The `profile_filepath` can be found by typing `$profile` into a powershell window and copy-pasting the result.
-Once you've modified the config file run `ConfigurePowershell.py --sync`
+Once you've modified the config file run `ConfigurePowershell.py` again.

 A `config.json` file like this: